Code-Institute-Submissions/patrickpulfer-code_institute_Interactive_Frontend_Development_Milestone_Project_May/documentation/development.md

 ### Strategy

-As the pandemic of Covid19 has changed the way we live, work and interact socially, I wanted to contribute to the world by providing a medium to inform and update people on the seriousness of this virus, while ensuring the that the data is presented in an easy to understand way without any additional clutter or information overload.
+Covid1-19 has changed the way we live, work and interact socially and I wanted to contribute to the world by providing a medium to inform and update people on the seriousness of this virus, while ensuring the that the data is presented in an easy to understand way, without any additional clutter or information overload.

 #### User Stories

-I have consulted with several potential end users on what would be the most important requirements/wishes for details available in this project.
-As there are several applications providing similar statistics for Covid19, I've quickly understood that a key differentiator for my project would be necessary for adoption.
+I have consulted with several potential end-users on what would be the most essential requirements/wishes for details available in this project.
+As there are several applications providing similar statistics for Covid-19, I have quickly understood that a key differentiator for my project would be necessary for adoption.

 Multiple users within my line of work:

 - _"We want an one-stop page with all information"_
 - _"We want to be able to compare countries"_
-- _"We ware waiting for vaccination.
+- _"We are waiting for vaccination.
 Any data available?"_

 Aggie, Business Owner:

 - _"Data must come from a source I can trust"_
 - _"I don't like to click trough several pages"_
-- _"Cluttered sites are undersireable for me"_
+- _"Cluttered sites are undesirable for me"_

 Fernando, Advisor in IT industry: